 Otherwise, it is an awesome side mount position that can disturb the opponent’s mood due to the great hold and control produced.
 Furthermore, the Jiu-Jitsu Kesa Gatame techniques are among the basics are head control, trapping the near pistol, and leg positioning.

 At this BJJ side mount variation, you would like to get on your hip/butt, legs spladled pointing towards the opponent’s head, and keep your head low near your opponent’s head.
-However, the weak side of this side control variation is that if you stay for long at it your opponent may find ways to take your back.

 Reverse Kesa Gatame Side Control Variation.